bkenny266/djifts/readme.md

 #djifts

+##Overview
-Overview: This is a Django/Python web application currently in development.
+This is a Django/Python web application currently in development.
 The goal of this project is to collect data from NHL games related to player line combinations and aggregate statistics to measure the performance of these line combinations.
 The stats that we will measure are goals, shots,